-Should our competitors increase spending on advertising and promotion, should the cost of television or radio advertising increase, should our advertising funds materially decrease for any reason, or should our advertising and promotion be less effective than our competitors', there could be a material adverse effect on our results of operations and financial condition.
-In that regard, the success of our Burger King restaurants also depends in part upon advertising campaigns and promotions by BKC.
+If our competitors increase spending on advertising and promotion, or the cost of television or radio advertising increases, or our advertising and promotions are less effective than our competitors', there could be a material adverse effect on our results of operations and financial condition.
+The success of our Burger King restaurants also depends in part upon the effectiveness of the advertising campaigns and promotions by BKC.

-Newly acquired or developed restaurants may reduce sales at our neighboring restaurants.
+Newly developed restaurants may reduce sales at our neighboring restaurants.

-We intend to continue to open restaurants in our existing core markets, particularly the core markets served by our Pollo Tropical and Taco Cabana restaurants.
-To the extent that we open a new restaurant in the vicinity of one or more of our existing restaurants within the same chain, it is possible that some of the customers who previously patronized those existing restaurants may choose to patronize the new restaurant instead, reducing sales at those existing restaurants.
-Accordingly, to the extent we open new restaurants in our existing markets; sales at some of our existing restaurants in those markets may decline.
+We intend to continue to open restaurants in our existing markets served by our Pollo Tropical and Taco Cabana restaurants.
+To the extent that we open a new restaurant in the vicinity of one or more of our existing restaurants, it is possible that some of the customers who previously patronized those existing restaurants may choose to patronize the new restaurant instead, reducing sales at those existing restaurants.
+Accordingly, to the extent we open new restaurants in our existing markets, sales at some of our existing restaurants in those markets may decline.